browserengineering/book/book/accessibility.md

 ```

 Now that an element is focused, the user should be able to interact
 with it by pressing `Enter`.
-Since the exact action they're doing
+Since the exact action they're performing
-varies (navigating a link, pressing a button, clearning a text entry),
+varies (navigating a link, pressing a button, clearing a text entry),
 we'll call this "activating" the element:

 ``` {.python}